 See, I'm like you.
 I didn't need some "black swan" event to tell me that blue chips like Bank of America

-I also know that Internet stocks got pricey in 1999 -- and when priced for perfection, even tech stalwarts like Oracle
+I also know that Internet stocks got pricey in 1999.
+And I know that when they're priced for perfection, even tech stalwarts like Microsoft

 In other words, who cares whether the share prices of individual companies go up or down at intervals?
-Or whether (or when) they might go to zero -- which logic and history assure us they will do.
-I want to know whether investors looking to build wealth over the long term should be buying and holding common stocks.
+Or whether (or when) they might go to zero -- which history assures us they will do.
+We need to know, as Cramer asks, whether investors looking to build wealth over the long term should be buying and holding common stocks right now.

 You see where I'm headed, right?

-I mean, now you've got problems.
-How many times can we throw winter wheat in the ground on a cold day in June before we're left chewing the bark off the trees?
-Absent any discernable winter/summer cycle or clear signal of when winter is coming ... well, maybe we are better off planting one sturdy crop that does best across all seasons.
+I mean, now you've got real problems.
+How many times can we throw winter wheat in the ground on a cold morning in June before we're left chewing the bark off the trees?
+With no discernable pattern to the seasons, or clear signal that winter is coming ... well, maybe we're better off planting one sturdy crop that does well across all seasons.

-Of course, buy-and-hold haters assure us that this isn't their problem.
+Of course, the new buy-and-hold bashers assure us that this isn't their problem.
 They can tell bull and bear markets apart -- even though no less a luminary than John Bogle assures me they can't.
-This is how they knew to sell out in 1999, buy back in 2003, and sell out again in October 2007.
+This is how they knew to sell out in 1999, buy back in 2003, sell out again in October 2007, and buy back last March.
 What's never so clear is what to do right now.
 Solow, at least, gives us a methodology to follow.

 According to Solow, buy and hold can work -- just not when valuations are high.
 Hey, at least that's something, especially if you're about to retire.
-Curiously, as you're about to see, Solow goes on to mine reams of data to prove that if stocks are "expensive" when you retire -- even by a simple price-to-earnings measure -- don't expect "normal" stock returns in your lifetime.
+Curiously, Solow goes on to mine reams of data to prove that if stocks are "expensive" when you retire -- even by a simple price-to-earnings measure – you shouldn't expect "normal" stock returns in your lifetime.
 Period.

 In other words, buy and hold is dead!

 At least for you it is.
 You'd better try something else.
 Before I share his solution (he calls it "tactical portfolio management"), and one of my own, I've got one more bone to pick.
-And that's the infuriating tendency of even good guys like Solow to pooh-pooh a century's worth of data showing that stocks make you money over long periods.
+I'm infuriated by the tendency of even good guys like Solow to pooh-pooh a century's worth of data showing that stocks make you money over long periods.

-Most sing the familiar "this time it's different" tune.
-Some get downright fancy.
-Solow, for example, loves the "black swan" variation -- repeatedly citing the pampered turkey who faces a "revision of belief" on Thanksgiving Day.
-Apparently, like the turkey, we've been fattened by 100-plus years of dubious market returns -- and we're in for a whack.
+Most sing the "this time it's different" tune.
+Some get fancy.
+Solow, for example, loves the "black swan" argument.
+He supports this with a second agricultural analogy -- the pampered turkey who suffers a "revision of belief" on Thanksgiving Day.
+Apparently, like the turkey, we've been fattened up by 100-plus years of dubious stock returns -- and we're in for a whack.

-Remarkably, his solution -- rotating into and out of stocks based on market valuations -- is supported by ... you guessed it ... historical data!
-So let me get this straight: I'm going to bail on buy-and-hold despite a century of data that says it will make me money -- and start jumping in and out depending on the market P/E because it worked in the past?
+Remarkably, Solow's solution -- rotating into and out of stocks based on market valuations -- is supported by ... you guessed it ... historical data.
+So let me get this straight: I'm going to bail on buy-and-hold despite a century of data that says it will make me money -- and start jumping in and out, depending on the market P/E, because it worked in the past?

 I think I'll stick with Buffett

-Look, I'm no fan of the Jim Cramer bashing.
+Look, I'm no Jim Cramer basher.
 You won't find me kneeling at the altar of Warren Buffett, either.
-I mean, nobody's that much smarter than we are, right?
-But when Cramer says something like, "You haven't made any money in 10 years, so buy-and-hold must come into question," I have to side with the Oracle.
+I mean, nobody's that much smarter than I am, right?
+But when Cramer says something like, "You haven't made any money in 10 years, so buy-and-hold must come into question," I have to side with the Buffett.

 After all, the appeal of buy-and-hold isn't that it works best in all markets or 10-year periods, but that it works over the long term -- across all types of markets.
-If you think you're smarter than Buffett and Bogle and can call the next bull market, more power to you.
+If you think you're smarter than Buffett and Bogle, and you believe you can call the next bull market, more power to you.
 I, for one, know that I can't.
-At 44 years old, I'm in stocks and probably always be.
+At 45 years old, I'm in stocks, and I probably always be.

-Of course, if you're a little older and have a nest egg you need to live off soon, Ken Solow is right about this: The next 10 years are critical to your success.
+Of course, if you're a little older and have a nest egg you need to start drawing down soon, Ken Solow is right about this: The next 10 years are critical to your success.
 So by all means, take a look at his book.
 He's a smart guy and makes some good points.
 And no matter what your age, here's something else you might want to consider.

 Making money in all markets?

 Two of my colleagues and (in the spirit of full disclosure) personal friends think they have a better solution.
-Motley Fool co-founder David Gardner and Jeff Fischer are using a wide range of investments and hedge strategies, including shorts, options, and exchange-traded funds, to make money in choppy markets -- minus the volatility and without selling your stocks.
+Motley Fool co-founder David Gardner and Jeff Fischer are using a wide range of investments and hedge strategies, including shorts, options, and exchange-traded funds, to preserve their wealth and make money in choppy markets -- minus the volatility and without selling your stocks.

-Listen: I'm a buy-and-hold investor for life, black swans and a crappy past decade be damned.
-But that doesn't mean we can't make bank while we wait for our stocks move higher.
-If you want to learn how, David and Jeff are inviting Motley Fool readers to follow along with their portfolio in real time -- but only a small number and only for the next few days.
+Listen: I'm a buy-and-hold investor, black swans and a crappy past decade be damned.
+But that doesn't mean we can't protect our hard-earned gains and make some extra cash while we wait for our stocks move higher.
+If you want to learn how, David and Jeff are inviting Motley Fool readers to follow along with their portfolio in real time -- but only a small number, and only for the next five days.
 If you want to join them, click here.